tomitrescak/luis/README.md

        this is quite useful when you are writing your tests
      * - test: standard mode during testing, when snapshots are NOT updated
      * - tcp: updated snapshots are sent to VS Code extension over TCP.
-     *        Make sure the extension is enabled before running
+     *        [!!!
+IMPORTANT] Make sure the extension is enabled before running
      * - drive: updated snapshots are automatically saved to your drive
      * - both: snapshots are sent to TCP AND saved to drive */